DanielYanger/scouting_master/README.md

 ## Installation
 Transfer the APK to the device and install.
 You may have to go into the settings and authorize side loading.

+## Creating Forms
+To start creating forms, click the + icon at the bottom of the screen.
+Select the type of compnent you wish to insert and fill out the applicable fields.